background

 The Loss of Silence - Feature and Play

-Set in Puritan Massachusetts, a woman's mother commits a heinous crime and in the aftermath discover their true roots.
+Set in Puritan Massachusetts, a woman's mother commits a heinous crime and in the aftermath discovers her true roots.

 Dingbats - 1/2 Hour TV Pilot